jtclayt/coffee-store/README.md

 to handle user interaction.

 ## Install
-Pull the repo.
+Pull the repo.<br />
-npm install to install the dependencies npm start or nodemon app.js to start the backend Navigate to localhost:8080 to reach frontend
+npm install to install the dependencies<br />
+npm start or nodemon app.js to start the backend<br />
+Navigate to localhost:8080 to reach frontend